lextoumbourou/notes/notes/permanent/software-development-is-a-trade.md

 modified: 2024-01-27 00:00
 tags:
   - SoftwareEngineering
-cover: /_media/software-is-a-trade.png
+cover: /_media/software-is-a-trade-cover.png
-summary: educate developers accordingly.
+summary: we should educate developers accordingly.
 ---

+Software is a trade, and we should educate developers accordingly.

 Despite their occasional ridicule within the industry, the Software Bootcamp model works - the top boot camps have a higher success rate at landing people in jobs at ~80% than computer science departments at top universities, at ~61% or less.
 [1]